techtraits/graphsom/README.md

 ------

 * Support for folsom's gauge metrics
-* Rest coming very soon ...
+* Support other metric types and visualization backends coming very soon